San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Saturday's over/under is 18.1 points lower than the two team's combined 64.6 points per game average.
+- Nevada's games have gone over 46.5 points in eight of nine chances this season.

+- The two teams combine to average 64.6 points per game, 18.1 more than the total in this contest.

-- This contest's over/under is 5.5 points greater than the 41 these two squads combine to allow per game this season.
+- These two squads combine to allow 41 points per game, 5.5 fewer than this contest's over/under.

-- The Aztecs and their opponents score an average of 43.7 points per game, 2.8 fewer than Saturday's total.
+- Aztecs games have an average total of 43.7 points this season, 2.8 fewer than Saturday's over/under.

 - The 46.5-point over/under for this game is 11.7 points below the 58.2 points per game average total in Wolf Pack games this season.